ncatlab/nlab-content/pages/20120.md

 The concept was introduced in ([Cuipers 13a](#Cuipers13a), [Cuipers 13b](#Cuipers13b)) in the context of [[semantics]] for [[programming languages]], and in particular hybrid and cyber-physical systems, as need arose to generalize the notion of (execution) tree to something that would include a mix of continuous and discrete progress of time.
 After a lot of experimentation, [Cuipers 13a](#Cuipers13a) discovered that the generalization needed was something that expresses two things: time branches when it goes forward (due to different possible courses of action a system may take), but seems linear when looking backward.

 A different way of looking at it, is that executions of systems have a natural prefix order on them.
-Trying to come up with a generic definition of what a 'prefix' is, I could not find anything in literature and came up with the definition below.
+Trying to come up with a generic definition of what a 'prefix' is, Cuijpers could not find anything in literature and came up with the definition below.
 As it turns out, in roughly the same period, [Ferlez-Cleaveland-Marcus 14](#FerlezCleavelandMarcus14) discovered the definition of "pointed prefix orders" and named them "generalized execution trees".

-## Abstract ##

-...

 ## Definition ##